 We can think of people who are more extrinsically motivated to work (they work to get paid because they need money) and have an ambivalent relationship with their employer as one end of a scale.
 At the other extreme are people who derive significant value from their work and for whom it makes up an important part of their identity.
 The extrinsic motivation of payment, and the desire to increase one's level of status and payment can be powerful motivators - but they are motivators to excel in relation to progressing within the organization, rather than directly applicable to the work.
-Thriving within the organization can mean compromising on one's own values.
+Thriving within the organization can mean compromising on one's own values, or adapting to the organization's culture, as well as just working hard.